Do you struggle with generating new content ideas to send to your database on a regular basis? You’re not alone.

-This a strategy employed by more and more real estate businesses today.
-If they receive a question about finance, they’ll get their preferred financial planners in to create a video.
+This is a strategy employed by more and more real estate businesses today.
+If they receive a question about finance, they’ll get their preferred financial planners into the office create a video.
 If the question relates to contracts, they’ll ask their conveyancer to pop in and create a video for that too.
-Or even home security tips…
+Or even property data analysts:

 Videos can be easily embedded on your office website to share with your audience and with your suppliers – who then share it with their audience!

 If you’re wondering how to make your real estate business seem more exciting online, you’re asking the wrong question.
 To win attention these days you must ask a different question: “How can we help?”